pharaox/carnalitas_sex/README.md

 * For lovers, the requested location flags are `private_chamber`, `garden`, `stable`, `copse`, and `kitchen`.
 * For "dubcon" / "bdsm" scenes, the requested location flags are `private_chamber` and `dungeon`.
+* For "noncon" (rape) scenes, a single flag that corresponds to the actual prison type is requested, either `private_chamber` and `dungeon`.
 * In all other cases, the requested location flags are `private_chamber` and `garden`.

 #### Pregnancy Chances